influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/guides/replacing-nodes.md

 Host information remains the same, but once started again, the `influxd` process doesn't know to communicate with the meta nodes so the AE process can't start the shard-sync process.

-To resolve this, login to a meta node and use the `update-data` command to [update the failed data node to itself](#2-replace-the-old-data-node-with-the-new-data-node).
+To resolve this, log in to a meta node and use the `update-data` command to [update the failed data node to itself](#2-replace-the-old-data-node-with-the-new-data-node).

 ```bash